Black holes - Relative or Absolute?

 its relation to classical potential would have been cleared up in

 the meanwhile.
-It's normal that a new theory is counter-intuitive
+It's normal that a new theory

 at the beginning.
 But if a theory remains counter-intuitive, and